estenvif/ado-pr-squash-message-cleaner/README.md

 ## Notes

-- Uses a `MutationObserver` and a short-lived interval to catch dynamically inserted dialogs.
+- Uses `MutationObserver` plus scheduled attempts to handle dynamically inserted dialogs.
+- Azure DevOps is a SPA; navigation within the site may not refresh the page. `background.js` listens for `webNavigation.onCommitted` and `onHistoryStateUpdated` to inject `content.js` after in-app route changes.
+- A guard (`window.__commitCleanerLoaded`) prevents duplicate initialization after reinjection.

 ## Troubleshooting

-- If it does not trigger, open DevTools Console and run `window.__prCommitClean()` after the dialog appears.
+- If cleaning does not trigger, open DevTools Console and run `window.__prCommitClean()`.
+- To force re-cleaning attempts inside an existing dialog run `window.__prCommitCleanerForce()`.
+- If the script seems absent after SPA navigation, toggle a merge strategy or open the Complete dialog and check `window.__commitCleanerLoaded` in DevTools (should be `true`).
+If `false`, the background injection may have failed; reload the tab.
-- Ensure the extension is active (icon visible or listed as enabled in the extensions page).
+- Ensure the extension is active (listed as enabled in `chrome://extensions`).